yazeedb/yazeedb.com/content/posts/2019-08-06---learn-closures-in-6-minutes.md

 ## 1. Data Privacy

-Data privacy's essential for safely sharing code.
+Data privacy is essential for safely sharing code.

 Without it, anyone using your function/library/framework can maliciously manipulate its inner variables.